wmhilton-stoplight/platform-docs/4.-documentation/e.configure-analytics.md

 ## Overview

-[Google Tag Manger](https://marketingplatform.google.com/about/tag-manager/) is a free tool that allows you to manage and deploy marketing tags, such as analytic scripts or tracking pixels, to your website.
+[Google Tag Manger](https://marketingplatform.google.com/about/tag-manager/) is a free tool that allows you to manage and deploy marketing tags, such as analytic scripts, to your website.
 Google Tag Manger offers several built-in tags including Google Analytics, CrazyEgg, Hotjar, LinkedIn Insight and more!

 > This feature is available on the [Stoplight **Starter** plan](https://stoplight.io/pricing/), and above.

 ## How it works

 Within your Stoplight Workspace, you can configure your Google Tag Manager ID and a custom domain.
-Then when your workspace is loaded from your custom domain, Google Tag Manger will be included with all of your configured marketing tags.
+Then when your workspace is loaded from your custom domain, Google Tag Manger will be included with your configured marketing tags.

 Here are the steps to get started: